5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/SSDT-MEM2/README.md

 - If `PNP0C01` is present but is called `MEM` instead, you don't need this patch either – IOReg will still pick it up.

 ## Notes
-The general applicability and necessity of this patch is questionable.
-In my test, adding `SSDT-MEM2` did not result in IOAccelMemoryInfoUserClient being present.
-So this has to be tested on a case-by-case basis.
+Whether or not this patch is needed is not clear.
+In my test in an Ivy Bridge Notebook with Intel HD4000 graphics, adding `SSDT-MEM2` did not result in IOAccelMemoryInfoUserClient being present.
+Also, my system already has a `MEM` device.
+So this SSDT to be tested on a case-by-case basis.
 If you are uncertain, don't use this patch.